-Assuming you plan to set up base in Moab (recommended), driving time is approximately 35 minutes to cover 18 miles between Moab and Delicate Arch trailhead.
+When you plan your trip, we’ll assume you intend to set up base in Moab (recommended).
+Driving time is approximately 35 minutes to cover 18 miles between Moab and Delicate Arch trailhead.

 The trailhead has a parking lot but it is relatively small and will fill up in peak season.
 If the parking lot is full, you can park 1 mile further down Delicate Arch road where Upper/Lower Delicate Arch viewpoint trails begin.

 However, parking here would mean an additional 2 miles are added to your roundtrip hike up to the arch and back.
 Consider this when planning your arrival time for sunset at Delicate Arch.